p-avital/no-deadlocks/README.md

 `no_deadlock` detects reentrance deadlocks the same way it does for all other deadlocks, but will log it slightly differently since it's easily distinguishable (a reentrance deadlock is modeled by a 2 node cycle, whereas any other deadlock would require more nodes to be modeled).

+## Why do you use `vector-map` by default?
+Because in most programs, there are actually rather few locks. `vector-map`'s `VecMap` was built as a vector of tuples equivalent to `std::collections::HashMap`, which is more efficient for small collections.

+The `use_vecmap` feature (on by default) switches between `VecMap` and `HashMap`.
+If your program uses many locks (about a hundred), feel free to toggle it off.

 ## What's next for this crate?
-For now, I want to find the nicest way I can to relay the Deadlock Error to the user.
-I opted for `panic` because deadlocks are usually non-recoverable states anyway, and mostly because I wanted to keep `std::sync`'s signatures as much as possible, but I'm open to suggestions.

-I also need to get the debugging experience to be nice.
-As of writing this README, the infrastructure to give great traces on the deadlocks is here, but the formatting is very lacking.

-Currently, all of the information is immedately written to `stderr` upon finding a deadlock.
-Rather soon, I'm thinking of adding an environment variable to allow you to set a file for all of this information to be dumped into.

-As for future progress, feel free to write up an issue to let me know what you'd like :)
+I'm satisfied with this crate's current state (read: "I don't have a plan"), but feel free to write up an issue to let me know what you'd like :)